LeonardoAlchieri/AlfyBooker/README.md

 Since this bot is a very fast-built command-line interface, I shall provide the steps to ensure a smooth functioning for non-technical users.

 The bot uses `Python`, so a Python installation on your computer (Linux, Mac, Windows) is required.
-If you do not have one, or you have the "system default" installation and have never even bothered to touch it, I suggest to install [**`Python` with Anaconda**](https://www.anaconda.com/products/individual).
-Once installed, either create a custom virtual environment ([here's](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) the documentation for what they are) or use the standard one, I could not care less.
+If you do not have one, or you have the "system default" installation and have never even bothered to touch it, I suggest to install (**`Python` with Anaconda**)[https://www.anaconda.com/products/individual].
+Once installed, either create a custom virtual environment ((here's)[https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html] the documentation for what they are) or use the standard one, I could not care less.

 Once you have a somewhat working `Python` installation, it is then the time to install all of the requirements.
 To do so, just to `pip install -r requirements.txt` (you can find the file in the root of the repo).
 If